EvanPiro/evanpiro.com/content/index.md

 **ChalktalkAI, NYC** — *Cofounder*
 *July 2023 - Now*
 - Building meeting software for executive and public committees utilizing LLMs for reporting and analysis of meeting audio.
 The product is currently undergoing testing with a large country club.
+- The project utilizes Elm, TypeScript, Cloudflare, and a plethora of LLMs.

 **PR Gavin (Project)** — *Creator*
 *February 2024 - Now*